 The 2019 Legislative Conference is scheduled for March 17-19, at the Grand Hyatt, 1000 H Street NW, Washington, DC 20001 located at the Metro Center Station.

 About this Conference

-Previous speakers from the Executive Branch have included Secretaries of the Department of Transportation and Federal Transit Administration (FTA) and Federal Railroad Administration (FRA) Administrators.
-Key Congressional leaders have also participated in previous conferences, including Senate Banking Committee Ranking Democrat Senator Sherrod Brown, House Transportation and Infrastructure Committee Ranking Member Rep. Peter DeFazio, House Subcommittee on Highways and Transit Chairman Rep. Sam Graves, Senator Dean Heller, Rep. Earl Blumenauer, Rep. John Delaney, Rep. Hank Johnson, Rep. Seth Moulton, and senior Congressional staff.
+Previous speakers from the Executive Branch have included Secretaries of the U.S. Department of Transportation and Administrators from the Federal Transit Administration and Federal Railroad Administration.
+Key Congressional leaders have also participated in previous conferences, including Senate Banking, Housing, and Urban Affairs Committee Ranking Member Sherrod Brown, House Transportation and Infrastructure Committee Ranking Member Peter A. DeFazio, Senate Transportation Appropriations Subcommittee Ranking Member Sen. Jack Reed, House Subcommittee on Highways and Transit Chairman Sam Graves, Rep. Earl Blumenauer, Rep. Rodney Davis and senior Congressional staff.

 Who should attend: CEOs, board members, government affairs and communications professionals, transit operators, consultants, manufacturers and suppliers, local coalition members, and state association leaders.